Ifeoma508/SuperMarket-Analysis-Project/README.md

-# 🛒 Supermarket Pulse: A Data-Driven Operations Analysis of Q1 2019
+# 🛒 Supermarket Analysis Project: A Data-Driven Operations Analysis of Q1 2019

 > *Cleaning the noise.
 Finding the signal.
 Telling the story behind every transaction.*